River Alt Weir

 The Mersey Rivers Trust has an ambitious 30-year fish improvement strategy for all the Mersey rivers, including the River Alt, which flows from Huyton in Knowsley into Liverpool Bay at Hightown in Sefton.

-We have worked in partnership with the weir owners United Utilities and the Environment Agency, to develop this project, and are all very pleased it has succeeded in attracting funding.
+We have worked in partnership with United Utilities and the Environment Agency, to develop this project, and are all very pleased it has succeeded in attracting funding.

 The European Open Rivers Programme is a grant giving organisation dedicated to restoring rivers across the European continent and funded by a charitable foundation, Arcadia.